sre42/teach-cpp-hw0-solution/README.md

 TraviCI Badge here

 ##Problem statement :
-Write a function which finds nth prime number.
-For simplicity, we assume that input is always an integer.
-If input is smaller than or equal to 0, the function return -1.
+Write a function which finds the n<sup>th</sup> prime number.
+For simplicity, we assume that the input will always be an integer(int).
+If the input is smaller than or equal to 0, the function should return -1.

 ## Files to work on
-* `PrimeNumber.cpp` Implement the necessary functions therin
+* `src/PrimeNumber.cpp` Implement the necessary functions therin

 ###Running tests